will-aleyegn/TOSCA_DEV/README.md

 Version: 0.9.12-alpha
 Status: RESEARCH MODE - NOT for Clinical Use
-Date: 2025-11-02

 ## RESEARCH MODE WARNING

 This system is configured for RESEARCH USE ONLY.

 CRITICAL WARNINGS:
-- This software is NOT FDA-cleared or approved for clinical use
+- This software is NOT cleared or approved for clinical use
 - Database encryption is NOT implemented - all data stored in plaintext
 - User authentication is NOT implemented - no access controls
 - NOT suitable for protected health information (PHI)
-- NOT suitable for patient treatment
+- NOT suitable for subject treatment

 This system is intended for:
 - Research and development